 The useful lives of land and buildings are advised by a qualified valuer on an asset by asset basis.
-Buildings have variable asset lives, with most operational buildings having assumed to have a useful life of 90 years at the point of construction, and dwellings having a life of 61 years.
 New buildings are valued at the point of completion and the asset life for accounting purposes assessed at that time.

 Useful lives of vehicles are advised by the Force's Transport Department for each individual vehicle.
 Vehicles are typically given an asset life of between 3 and 5 years, although this represents the extent of their useful life for operational purposes and the residual value represents an estimate of their economic value at the anticipated point of disposal.